How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #10 Tweet Hunter

-Tweet Hunter uses a unique "Web3-lite" approach to gamification in onboarding by offering "tokens" that represent a stake in the company’s future.
-During the initial setup, users earn these tokens for completing their daily engagement tasks.
+Tweet Hunter employs a unique "Web3-lite" approach to gamification in onboarding by offering "tokens" that represent a stake in the company’s future.
+During the initial setup, users earn these tokens for completing their daily engagement tasks related to content creation and scheduling.

-This creates a powerful sense of reciprocity.
-The app isn't just a tool; it's a partnership.
+This creates a powerful sense of reciprocity and ownership.
+The app isn't just a tool; it's a partnership where users can potentially benefit from contributing.
 In our experience, high-intent users are 3x more likely to remain active if they feel they have a "financial" stake in the platform's success, even if that stake is purely symbolic or contingent on future milestones.
+This strategy leverages deep psychological drivers for long-term commitment.

 Tweet Hunter's unique onboarding gives users tokens for completing tasks, which represent a share of the company, creating a powerful win-win incentive for engagement.